joph/Covid19-Austria/README.md

 # Covid19-Austria

 Script which scrapes Austrian infection data from wikipedia and produces figures on infections and infection to test ratios.
+Automatically posts figures to twitter. (needs a twitter app configured).

 ## Dependencies
 rvest, tidyverse, xml2

+## Dependencies with automatic tweeting feature
+twitteR

+Please see [here](https://www.r-bloggers.com/send-tweets-from-r-a-very-short-walkthrough/) for how to configure twitteR in R.

 ## How to run
 R covid19_at.R